-When the LGPS changed in 2015, older members were protected from the changes.
+When the LGPS changed from a final salary to a career average scheme in 2015, older members were protected from the changes.
 The courts have ruled that younger members were discriminated against because they were not protected.
 The LGPS rules were changed from October 2023 to remove the discrimination.
 The changes are known as the 'McCloud remedy'.
 They introduced an underpin to protect members in scope.